rvennam/istio-roks-101/workshop/README.md

 Based on the open source Istio project, Red Hat OpenShift Service Mesh adds a transparent layer on existing distributed applications.
 Red Hat OpenShift Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
 With Red Hat OpenShift Service Mesh, you can connect, secure, and monitor microservices in your OpenShift Container Platform environment.

-In this course, you can see how to install Service Mesh alongside microservices for a simple mock app called [Guestbook](https://github.com/IBM/guestbook).
+In this course, you can see how to install Service Mesh alongside microservices for a simple mock app called BookInfo

 ## Objectives
 After you complete this course, you'll be able to:
 - Install Red Hat OpenShift Service Mesh in your cluster
-- Deploy the Guestbook sample app
+- Deploy the BookInfo sample app
 - Use metrics, logging and tracing to observe services
 - Set up the Istio Ingress Gateway
 - Perform simple traffic management, such as A/B tests and canary deployments